-I Am Still Alice is a powerful story of survival.
+I Am Still Alive is a powerful story of survival.
 Reading this one had me on the edge of my seat and fully invested.

 About the Book

 Publisher: Viking Books for Young Readers | Release Date: July 24, 2018 | Pages: 314

 Genre: Young Adult, Contemporary, Survival | Format: Hardcover | Source: Purchased